Got an attention seeking child ? Here’s some tips and they may NOT be what you think !

 Posted by: Sue Atkins

-In my latest book called “Parenting Made Easy” that’s out on 5th April I am writing about what to do with an attention seeking child.
+In my latest book called “Parenting Made Easy” I write about what to do with an attention seeking child.

-This is just a taster of what I am covering in Chapter 9 which is all about getting your little darlings to behave easily, but if you can’t wait until April you can always download my comprehensive MP3 and ideas book called The Secrets to Well Behaved Kids or come on my next Workshop in September where you can work personally with me.
+This is just a taster of what I am covering in Chapter 9 which is all about getting your little darlings to behave easily, you can download my comprehensive MP3 and ideas book called The Secrets to Well Behaved Kids or come on my next Workshop in September where you can work personally with me.

 Here’s an extract form my new book.

 “All of us are driven by the same six human needs.

 The four primary needs are: Certainty, Variety, Significance and Love

 And the two more spiritual needs are: Growth and Contribution as we grow older.